jaimejim/jaimejim.github.io/_posts/2025-11-25-dynamic-mashups-ai-agents.markdown

 3. Automatically crafted the HTML/CSS/JS bits to visualize the location
 4. Added the embedded map as the response in the chat

 No developer wrote "if location query, then show map".
 The agent made that compositional decision based on available tools and context.
-The UX emerged from the agent's reasoning about what would be helpful.
+The UX was generated from the interface descriptions and the user intents.

-This is the core of dynamic mashups: **interfaces that assemble themselves based on runtime context, available services, and agent reasoning rather than static frontend templates.**
+In a future where you have [agentic browsers like Atlas](https://openai.com/index/introducing-chatgpt-atlas/) we will see more interfaces that assemble themselves based on runtime context, available services, and agent reasoning rather than static frontend templates and side-chatbots.

 <div style="text-align: center; margin: 2em 0;">
   <video width="100%" controls>